Getting Her Life Back: How One Paddler Returned to Kayaking After Major Shoulder Surgery

 Discovery: A Kayak Paddle for People with Shoulder Injuries

-That’s when, out of curiously, she did a Google search for “kayak shoulder injury” and stumbled upon Angle Oar’s adaptive paddling equipment.
+That’s when, out of curiosity, she did a Google search for “kayak shoulder injury” and stumbled upon Angle Oar’s adaptive paddling equipment.
 She discovered the Versa Paddle and reached out to us to ask if others had used it to kayak after shoulder surgery and whether it might reduce or eliminate her shoulder pain and sore kayak muscles after kayaking.
 After a couple of emails back and forth discussing how our mounted paddle holder would work with her kayak, she placed an order in late June.
 On July 3, she had a chance to try it out for the first time.

 Pain-free Paddling After Rotator Cuff Surgery